 Sunday, 25 October 2020

-A question often intrigued me that exactly when the Sikhs conquered Punjab, i.e. in which year Punjab fell to them?
-Gradually I realized that it did not happen in the result of a single battle or war between two clearly identified adversaries, as for example we can mention the third battle of Panipat, the starting point of the Mughal Empire in India.
-Rather it was a lengthy struggle which continued for over a century, starting in the early 18th century and by 1760s Sikhs became the most important power in Punjab and in the next half century they were supreme power in this region and controlled a vast area between Jamuna in the east to Khyber Pass in the West and Ladakh in the north to the border of Sindh in the south.
-Sikhs gained their power through and long a protracted struggle against the Mughals and Afghans, but they lost it very rapidly to British in the middle of the 19th century.
+A question often intrigued me: exactly when did the Sikhs conquer Punjab, i.e., in which year did Punjab fall to them?
+Gradually, I realized that it did not happen as a result of a single battle or war between two clearly identified adversaries, as, for example, we can mention the Third Battle of Panipat, the starting point of the Mughal Empire in India.
+Rather, it was a lengthy struggle that continued for over a century, starting in the early 18th century.
+By the 1760s, the Sikhs had become the most important power in Punjab, and in the next half-century, they emerged as the supreme power in the region, controlling a vast area between the Yamuna in the east and the Khyber Pass in the west, and from Ladakh in the north to the border of Sindh in the south.
+The Sikhs gained their power through a long and protracted struggle against the Mughals and Afghans, but they lost it very rapidly to the British in the middle of the 19th century.

-The saga of Sikhs started with the birth of Guru Baba Nanak Dev ji in 1469 at Nankana Sahib, the first guru and the founder of Sikh religion.
+The saga of the Sikhs started with the birth of Guru Baba Nanak Dev Ji in 1469 at Nankana Sahib, the first guru and the founder of the Sikh religion.
 His mission and teachings continued under the nine gurus who succeeded him.
-The tenth and the last guru died in 1708.
+The tenth and last guru died in 1708.

 Gurudwara Sacha Sauda, Farooqabad, Sheikhupura.
 (27.07.2017.)

-Baba Guru Nanak Dev ji showed signs of divinity at a quite early age.
-Such an incident happened at Scha Sauda, when Guru ji showed his love for humanity and fed poor starving people at this place.
+Baba Guru Nanak Dev ji showed signs of divinity at quite an early age.
+Such an incident happened at Scha Sauda, when Guru ji showed his love for humanity and fed poor, starving people at this place.

 The purpose of this post is only to discuss the political history of the Sikhs, so I shall confine myself to the political role played by the gurus.
-If I am not wrong, during the first century after the first guru started his mission, up to the end of 16th century AD, the population of the Sikhs was negligible in Punjab.
-However, from the fifth Guru Arjan Dev Ji their presence on the political map of Punjab started to be felt.
-He was the first Guru who laid the foundations of the Harmandir Sahib in 1581 at Amritsar or Chak Ram Das as it was known then, thus providing a religious and political centre to the Sikh community.
-It is widely believed that Guru Arjan ji invited Hazrat Mian Mir of Lahore, a Muslim saint to lay the foundations of this holy temple.
-He was successful in his preaching missions as well and converted many people to his religion.
-His fame reached Akbar and he met him in 1598 while travelling in this part of his empire and was impressed by the Adi Granth compiled by him and presented the guru 51 gold mohurs.
+If I am not wrong, during the first century after the first guru started his mission, up to the end of the 16th century AD, the Sikh population in Punjab was negligible.
+However, from the time of the fifth Guru, Arjan Dev Ji, their presence on the political map of Punjab started to be felt.
+He was the first guru who laid the foundations of the Harmandir Sahib in 1581 at Amritsar, or Chak Ram Das as it was known then, thus providing a religious and political centre to the Sikh community.
+It is widely believed that Guru Arjan Ji invited Hazrat Mian Mir of Lahore, a Muslim saint, to lay the foundations of this holy temple.
+He was also successful in his preaching missions and converted many people to his faith.
+His fame reached Emperor Akbar, who met him in 1598 while travelling in this part of his empire, was impressed by the Adi Granth compiled by him, and presented the guru with 51 gold mohurs.

-Akbar died in 1605 and Jahangir ascended the throne.
-Right from the beginning, the relations between the emperor and the guru soured.
-Prince Khusru rebelled against his father Jahangir and had a meeting with Guru Arjan.
-This meeting greatly annoyed the emperor.
-Besides this incident, the rising popularity and influence of Guru Arjan were bound to raise suspicion in an absolute monarch.
+Akbar died in 1605, and Jahangir ascended the throne.
+From the beginning, relations between the emperor and the guru soured.
+Prince Khusru rebelled against his father, Jahangir and met Guru Arjan, which greatly annoyed the emperor.
+Besides this incident, the rising popularity and influence of Guru Arjan were bound to arouse suspicion in the mind of an absolute monarch.
 This situation led to tragedy.
-Guru was arrested and sent to Lahore, where he died under torture or drowned in river Ravi.
+The guru was arrested and sent to Lahore, where he died under torture or was drowned in the River Ravi.
 This was the first important political event with far-reaching consequences.
-The story of a certain Chandu Shah is also often quoted in relation to this incident, who is accused of instigating the emperor against the guru due to a personal grudge.
+The story of a certain Chandu Shah is also often quoted in relation to this incident, as he is accused of instigating the emperor against the guru due to a personal grudge.

 Lal Khu, in Lahore.
 A well that was in or close to the place where Guru Arjan was imprisoned in Lahore.